nakamura-to/deku/README.md

 ### Error Handling

-deku can handle the value missings.
+deku.js can handle the value missings.
 This feature is useful for debugging.

 ```js